sparkflows/sparkflows-docs/docs/aws/emr-livy/livy-connection.rst

      - Jars path located in S3 Location
    * - Pyspark Files
      - Pyspark Files to be used in emr livy session
-     - Pysaprk file located in S3 Location
+     - Pyspark file located in S3 Location
    * - Files
      - Files to be used in emr livy session
      - Any Files if needed